gchin97/gchin97/README.md

 ### Hi there 👋
+ 🔭 I’m currently working on data analytics project
+ 🌱 I’m currently learning data analytics and data engineering 🤔 I’m looking for help with sports data visualization 💬 Ask me about cyber security
+ 📫 How to reach me: graceschinn@gmail.com

 <!--
 **gchin97/gchin97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.